 Think of it as an inner journey to your happy place.
-Where would you start?

 Only by being here, focusing your attention in the now, you can simply observe, notice and feel what you are telling yourself every day because all of this matters in your happiness story.

 ”It is important sometimes to let things be, just as they are, and allow them to breathe without questioning or fixing them,” says author Tiddy Rowan in the Little Book of Mindfulness.
 Be non-judgemental in your thoughts, feelings, and beliefs.

 Being aware of your thoughts, good or bad, without analyzing the impact of each one, is paramount.
 And yes, dealing with negative thoughts is part of the process.
 Negativity is not something you would focus on in your happiest life, is it?

 When you are aware of your negative thoughts, do not try to blame, question, look out for solutions and fix broken things.
 Just let it be.

 Be Happy in Every Moment

-You have the vital choice to either get sunk in a myriad of rationalized and judgemental thoughts, finding someone to blame for your mood or blaming you, or to accept your thoughts and learn from their message, not having to go through an emotionally painful process.
+You have the vital choice.
+You could get sunk in a myriad of rationalised and judgemental thoughts, finding someone to blame for your mood, or blaming yourself.
+Alternatively you could accept your thoughts and learn from their message, not having to go through an emotionally painful process.

 So which choice are you making today?
-Are you going to let your present moment fill with the joy of awareness, enjoyment, and involvement, or are you going to sink underneath the daily crunch of uninspired actions, higher expectations, and broken dreams?
+Are you going to let your present moment fill with the joy of awareness, enjoyment, and involvement?
+Or, are you going to sink underneath the daily crunch of uninspired actions, higher expectations, and broken dreams?